Hobart Travel Guide

 Hobart harbour © Judith Duk

-Tucked between Mt Wellington and the River Derwent 12 miles (20km) upstream of the river mouth, Hobart is the capital of Tasmania, and boasts one of the world's most secure deepwater harbours.
-The city is the essence of Australia's only island state and represents the fountainhead of white island settlement.
-It was established in 1804 and is saturated in colonial history.
+Tucked between Mt Wellington and the River Derwent, 12 miles (20km) upstream of the river mouth, Hobart is the capital of Tasmania, and boasts one of the world's most secure deepwater harbours.
+Hobart was established in 1804 and is saturated in colonial history.
+It is a sleepy, charming city and a great travel hub for Tasmanian adventures.

 Become our Hobart Travel Expert